-In Ang Lee’s heartwrenching cowboy romance, Hathaway plays Jake Gyllenhaal’s wife and despite having very limited screen time, she makes us aware of her performance, delivering a performance immense strength and power.
+In Ang Lee’s heartwrenching cowboy romance, Hathaway plays Jake Gyllenhaal’s wife, and despite having very limited screen time, she makes us aware of her performance, delivering a performance with immense strength and power.
 As Lureen Twist, Hathaway is just so believably human, displaying astonishing vulnerability in an incredibly layered performance.
-Hathaway at the time was just 22 but the kind of maturity she brought on to the role was truly astounding.
+Hathaway, at the time, was just 22, but the kind of maturity she brought to the role was truly astounding.

 Read More: Best Jennifer Lawerence Movies

 Starring alongside one of the greatest living American actors, Hathaway delivers a fiercely bold yet beautifully affectionate performance as a young businesswoman, the founder, and CEO of a fashion company where Robert De Niro’s character joins as an intern.
 De Niro brilliantly underplays his role and shows the way for Hathaway as she brilliantly takes control of the film.
 There are some genuinely charming, comic moments in the film, and whilst the film does come off as a bit too simplistic at places, the performances elevate it and make for a thoroughly satisfying experience.